 This website is “work in progress” and it is a long-term project.
 There is nothing here that could not be improved.
 At the date of opening to the public (December 2017) the Repertoire Library is still just a baby and the Celloblog is only half-finished.
 Both however will be in constant expansion, evolution, development, correction and improvement.
 This is the beauty of internet publishing.
 Constructive comments and corrections are welcome via the contact link at the top right of every page.

 Everything on this site is free and it will never host any commercial advertising.
 Why?
-Our species (Homo Sapiens) is destroying the world, principally because of our insatiable greed.
-It seems that the main objective of most human lives is to accumulate as much wealth, power and material posessions as possible before dying.
-What a different world it would be if our goal was the exact opposite: to give back as much as possible.
-Having been very lucky to have a job as a musician, good health and a wonderful family, it is time for me to give something back, in gratitude.
-Cellofun.eu is a tiny contribution to the kinder, more compassionate society that we so desperately need.
+Mankind is destroying the planet, principally because of our insatiable greed.
+It seems that the standard, globalised objective of most human lives is to accumulate as much individual wealth, power and material posessions as possible before dying.
+What a different world it would be if our life’s goal was the exact opposite: to give back as much as possible.
+Having had a very lucky life – with a job as a musician, good health and a wonderful family – cellofun.eu is my way of giving something back, in gratitude.
+It is a tiny contribution to the kinder, more compassionate society that we so desperately need.

 My warmest thanks to Harry Ledwith, who with extraordinary patience and good humour designed this website (between surfing sessions) and taught me how to use it.
 My apologies to north-americans, because all of the printable music available on this site is laid-out for A4 (european, metric) paper size which is a longer, narrower page than your standard “letter” format.